 - 1. Protecting Public Safety: This is the primary responsibility of any police department.
 Prineville's Police Department achieves this through preventing crime, responding to emergencies, and ensuring the general safety of the community by enforcing laws. - 2.
-Crime Prevention: Beyond responding to crime, the department works on proactive measures to prevent crime.
+Crime Prevention: Beyond responding to crime, the department works Chief of Police Jeff Profio on proactive measures to prevent crime.
 This is accomplished through the work of community service officers, school resource officers and a mental health officer.
-These officers engage in community outreach, building relationships, educating the public about safety and collaborating with other organizations (schools, community-based organizations, etc.) to reduce crime risk factors. - 3.
-Community Engagement and Trust-Building: The Police Department has a responsibility to foster a positive relationship with the community it serves.
+These offi the work of community service officers, school resource officers and a mental health officer.
+These officers engage in community outreach, building relationships, educating the public about safety and collaborating with other organizations (schools, community-based organizations, etc.) to reduce crime risk factors.

+- 3. Community Engagement and Trust-Building: The Police Department has a responsibility to foster a positive relationship with the community it serves.
 This involves transparency, accountability and ensuring that its actions align with community values.
 Prineville PD builds trust primarily through the way it interacts with community members.
 Utilizing the tenets of procedural justice, the department strives to treat everyone with respect, make neutral decisions, allow community members to be heard and strive to build trust with the community it serves. - 4.
 Respecting Civil Rights: The Police Department must respect and protect the civil rights of all individuals, ensuring that its actions, or the actions of others, do not infringe on constitutional rights. - 5.
 Accountability and Transparency: It is essential that Prineville's police officers (and all department members) are held accountable for their actions.
-To that end, there is a process in place for handling
+To that end, there is a process in place for handling compliments and complaints regarding employees.
+This includes conducting internal investigations, as well as being as transparent as the law allows in how incidents are handled.

-- compliments and complaints regarding employees.
-This includes conducting internal investigations, as well as being as transparent as the law allows in how incidents are handled. - 6.
-Serving All Members of the Community: The Prineville Police Department is sworn and committed to serving everyone in the community equitably, regardless of race, socioeconomic status, religion or background.
+- 6. Serving All Members of the Community: The Prineville Police Department is sworn and committed to serving everyone in the community equitably, regardless of race, socioeconomic status, religion or background.
 This includes victims of crime.
 Staff are committed to providing support and ensuring victims have access to the services they need, like counseling, legal support, or resources for recovery - 7.
 Collaboration with Other Agencies: The Prineville Police Departments works very closely with other local agencies, both law enforcement and non-law enforcement, to make the community a safer place to live.
 Partnerships are established with agencies such as the Crook County District Attorney's Office, the Crook County Sheriff's Office, the Crook County School District, Oregon Department of Human Services, other mental health organizations (Best Care, etc.), and Crook County Parks and Recreation department to address issues that affect the quality of life in Prineville.